Let’s talk about course progression

 Once kids complete the pre-requisites for beginners, possibilities open up for kids to apply foundational coding concepts in complex ways, with the creative application process enabling kids to reinforce and deepen their learning.

 . . .

-There’s plenty for your kids to discover at Saturday Kids, and there’s no absolutely no reason why kids can’t learn and have fun at the same time.
+With all this in mind, there’s plenty for your kids to discover at Saturday Kids, and there’s no absolutely no reason why kids can’t learn and have fun at the same time.
 Every kid is unique and has different interests, so feel free to email us at [email protected] to have a chat about what a progression path might look like for your kid!